- Employment Readiness

 Virtual Career Library

 Additionally, get help with your job search or explore different careers online from any computer.
 Access over 6,000 digital pages of career guidance information.
 Inside you will find hundreds of career advice videos, digital career books and directories, virtual job data cards, job bank resources, and occupational videos to help you achieve career and life success.
-Note: First time users of the Virtual Career Library must click on the "First Time Registrant" link and complete and submit the access request form.
-Your account should then be accessible to you within one business day.
-From that point on, you can access the library with the username and password you created.
+To access Virtual Career Library, go to http://virtualcareerlibrary.com/jackson and click on “Enter Here.”

 - Spouse Education and Career Opportunities (SECO)